mathilderenversade/todayilearn/README.md

 - release WP new version : 5.5 with plenty new cool features (wondering if page builder are still an interesting option after that new release) via [Wordpress.org](https://wordpress.org/news/2020/07/wordpress-5-5-beta-1/)

+## week 1 | september 20
+- Definition and Working principles of a [compiler](https://fr.wikipedia.org/wiki/Compilateur)

 ## week 4 | june 2021
 - Learning Clean Code from Robert C.Martin at the moment.
 Wanted to know more about coding rules and conventions to prepare a course for my students.
 Read this [Wikipedia article](https://fr.wikipedia.org/wiki/R%C3%A8gles_de_codage) and discovered [PHP CodeSniffer](https://les-enovateurs.com/php-codesniffer-loutil-ultime-pour-valider-et-corriger-votre-code-php/).
 Definitely will give a try on my next php project.
 - programming style with [Yoda conditions](https://en.wikipedia.org/wiki/Yoda_conditions)